 - Event designers

-You’re probably thinking “why should I tip a service if they’re doing the work themselves? that’s like paying them twice”.
+But why should you tip a service if they’re doing the work themselves?
+That’s like paying them twice, right?

-Like the product-based vendors, these services also have a slew of factors that weigh in on the pricing of the package you actually pay for.
+Like the product-based vendors, these services also have a slew of factors that weigh in on the pricing of the package you’re paying for.

-The cost is often on the higher end, but they specialize in the one thing you’re hiring them for… so you get much better quality results.
+The cost is on the higher end, but they specialize in the one thing you’re hiring them for… with higher quality results.
 Their fees are calculated based on (but not limited to):